 |Balance the financial interests of a spouse or domestic partner and children when you pass|

 Depending on the size of their estate, some people rely on friends and family to settle their affairs or manage finances when they no longer can do so.
 Yet, more and more, delegating those often demanding and complex tasks isn't necessarily a kindness to those you love.
-Assigning the responsibility to our experienced and objective advisors can eliminate undue stress and also can keep more wealth in your family.
+Assigning the responsibility to our experienced advisors can eliminate undue stress and help keep more wealth in your family.

-As your trustee, we are personally and legally responsible as the fiduciary for carrying out the terms of your trust exactly as you planned—no biases, just years of experience managing all types of trusts.
+As your trustee, we are your fiduciary and are legally responsible for carrying out the terms of your trust exactly as you planned—no biases, just years of experience managing all types of trusts.
 Depending on your preferences, we can act as sole trustee, co‐trustee or successor trustee.

-At Johnson Bank, our advisors provide expert advice for all stages of estate administration to help take the burden off of your loved ones and ensure timely, specific execution of your estate plan.
+At Johnson Financial Group, our advisors provide advice for all stages of estate administration to help take the burden off of your loved ones and ensure timely, specific execution of your estate plan.
 And, because legal requirements and tax issues play a part in that, we'll work with any outside advisors, including attorneys and accountants, to coordinate your total strategy.

 Settling an estate is an immense responsibility.
 The executor you name will need to pay and collect any debts, pay taxes and estate expenses, distribute assets to your loved ones or trusts, and communicate regularly with all of your beneficiaries.